Information for Mid-Career Members

 The Importance of a Defined Benefit Plan

-As a PEERS member, you are a member of a defined benefit, or DB, retirement plan.
+As a PSRS member, you are a member of a defined benefit, or DB, retirement plan.
 DB plans provide members like you predictable income for life, no matter how long you live.
-The term "defined benefit" is derived from the fact that your lifetime retirement benefits are determined by a pre-deternined formula that includes:
+The term "defined benefit" is derived from the fact that your lifetime retirement benefits are determined by a pre-determined formula that includes:

 - A benefit factor or percentage set by the Missouri Legislature